Helping Clients with Senior Housing Options

 |Continuing Care Retirement Community||$3,000 to $5,000 or more6||

-*Helps complete household tasks that client can’t complete on their own, including cleaning house, cooking meal, or running errands.
+*Helps complete household tasks that client can’t complete on their own, including cleaning house, cooking meals, or running errands.

 **Help those who live in their home instead of residential care facilities.
 Offer more extensive personal care than family or friends are able to or have the time or resources to provide.